Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

 \subsection{Experimental Setting}

 {\bf Dataset}.
-We use twelve graphs that are commonly used in GNN tasks.
-These graphs include several application domains with different degrees of edge homophily $H(\graph)$.
-Table~\ref{tab:dataset} shows the statistics of graphs that we used in our experiments.
+We use twelve graphs that are commonly used in GNN tasks (see Table~\ref{tab:overview_acc}).
+These graphs include several application domains with different degrees of edge homophily~\cite{zhu2020beyond}.
+Table~\ref{tab:dataset} shows the statistics of graphs.